mrdcvlsc/APA/README.md

     //multiplication
     ans = var2 * BIGINT("-6722") * var1; // multiple operations is also allowed
 --------------------------------------------------------------------------------------
-CURRENTLY SUPPORTED COMPARISON OPERATORS
+CURRENTLY SUPPORTED OPERATORS

+    << operator for cout output is supported
+    >> operator for cin input is supported
-    // THE < (lessthan operator) is still the currently supported comparison operator as of now for sorting
+    < operator(lessthan operator) is currently the only supported comparison operator as of now for sorting
 --------------------------------------------------------------------------------------
 PLANNED UPCOMMING SUPPORTS FOR THE FUTURE